jreel/jreel.github.io/_posts/2017-07-20-installing-jekyll-on-windows.md

   *(My recommendation if you're running Windows <10: upgrade to Windows 10.)*

-## Installing Jekyll on Windows: Step By Step
+## Installing Jekyll on Windows: step by step

   1. Follow the [Bash on Ubuntu on Windows Installation Guide](https://msdn.microsoft.com/en-us/commandline/wsl/install_guide):
      - **Check your OS Build** and **Install the Windows Subsystem for Linux** (the first two steps).